What is an activation function?

 This is a continuously increasing function that is differentiable everywhere.

-The differentiability is useful in the case of neural networks because during backpropagation, using gradient descent to calculate weights of the neural network derivative of the activation function is taken.
+Differentiability is important in neural networks because, during backpropagation, we use gradient descent to calculate the weights of the neural network by taking the derivative of the activation function.

 (Some terms might not be clear right now but will be understood after reading the neural networks release)